Surovikino

 Surovikino (Сурови́кино) is a town and the administrative center of Surovikinsky District in Volgograd Oblast, Russia, located at the confluence of the Chir and Don Rivers (Tsimlyansk Reservoir), 154 km west of Volgograd, the administrative center of the oblast.
 Population:

 History

 It was founded as a settlement around the Surovikino railway station, which opened in 1900.
 It was granted town status in 1966.

+On August 23, 2024, Islamic State militants detained at a penal colony in the town seized control of the prison where they were being held, killing four guards and taking others hostage before being shot by responding FSB forces.

 Administrative and municipal status

 Within the framework of administrative divisions, Surovikino serves as the administrative center of Surovikinsky District.
 As an administrative division, it is incorporated within Surovikinsky District as the town of district significance of Surovikino.
 As a municipal division, the town of district significance of Surovikino is incorporated within Surovikinsky Municipal District as Surovikino Urban Settlement.